Michelle Monaghan

-Michelle Lynn Monaghan (/'mɒn@h@n/ MON-ə-hən), born March 23, 1976, is an American actress.
-She has starred in the films Kiss Kiss Bang Bang (2005), Gone Baby Gone (2007), Made of Honor (2008), Eagle Eye (2008), Trucker (2008), Source Code (2011), Pixels (2015), and Patriots Day (2016).
-She also received recognition for her role in the action spy film series Mission: Impossible, making appearances in Mission: Impossible III (2006), Ghost Protocol (2011), and Fallout (2018).
+Michelle Lynn Monaghan (/'mɒn@h@n/ MON-ə-hən; born March 23, 1976) is an American actress.
+She has starred in the films Kiss Kiss Bang Bang (2005), Gone Baby Gone (2007), Made of Honor (2008), Eagle Eye (2008), Trucker (2008), Source Code (2011), Pixels (2015) and Patriots Day (2016).
+She also received recognition for her role in the action spy film series Mission: Impossible, making appearances in Mission: Impossible III (2006), Ghost Protocol (2011) and Fallout (2018).

 On television, Monaghan starred in the first season of the HBO anthology crime drama series True Detective (2014), earning a nomination for a Golden Globe Award.
 She has also starred in the drama series The Path (2016–2018), the miniseries Echoes (2022), and the third season of the anthology series The White Lotus (2025).

 Early life

-Monaghan was born in the small town (then a population of about 750) of Winthrop, Iowa, the daughter of Sharon and Robert Monaghan, a factory worker.
-She has two older brothers.
+Monaghan was born in the small town (then a population of about 750) of Winthrop, Iowa, the daughter of Sharon, who ran a daycare out of their family home, and Robert Monaghan, a factory worker.

 She has mostly Irish and German ancestry, and was raised Catholic.
 She graduated from East Buchanan High School in 1994.
 After graduation, she moved to Chicago to study journalism at Columbia College Chicago and began to model.
-She modeled in Milan, Singapore, Tokyo, and Hong Kong, as well as in the United States.
+She modeled in Milan, Singapore, Tokyo and Hong Kong, as well as in the United States.
 With one semester remaining to complete her journalism degree in 1999, she left for New York to pursue an acting career.
 She worked as a model, appearing in several magazines and catalogs, before making her acting debut.

 Career

 Monaghan's first two credited television appearances, in a supporting role, were as Caroline Busse in episodes of Young Americans, which aired in 2000.
 She also performed on Law & Order: Special Victims Unit in "Consent", an episode that was broadcast on January 19, 2001, and she made her big-screen debut that same year in Perfume, playing the part of Henrietta.
 Her next film, again in a supporting role, was in 2002 in Unfaithful, starring Richard Gere and Diane Lane.

 Monaghan got a big-break role in 2002 when she co-starred in the television series Boston Public playing the role of Kimberly Woods.
 After guest-starring for a season, she returned to film appearing in It Runs in the Family in 2003, Winter Solstice in 2004, and starring with Robert Downey Jr. and Val Kilmer in Kiss Kiss Bang Bang in 2005.
 She also appears in Constantine in 2005, but her role in that film was essentially cut, with her scenes viewable on the DVD under "deleted scenes".
+She also appeared in the action spy film series Mission: Impossible, making appearances in Mission: Impossible III (2006), Ghost Protocol (2011) and Fallout (2018).